ReidP31/Leaflet-Project/README.md

 ## Instructions for running on your local machine

-1. Download or copy and paste the files to a local repository
+1. Download or copy/paste the files to a local repository

 2. Navigate to the directory that contains the index.html file